OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 You can also consider setting a default streaming value to handle cases when a request is made but you are offline.

 Note that there are also a category of functions called cancelable functions, which are _not_ related to streaming functions.
 Only asynchronous custom functions which return one value are cancelable.
 Cancelable functions allow a web request to be terminated in the middle of a request, using a [`CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation) to decide what to do upon cancellation.
-Declare a cancelable function using the tag `@cancelable`.
+Declare a cancelable function using the JSDoc tag [`@cancelable`](custom-functions-json-autogeneration.md#cancelable).

 ### Use an invocation parameter

 The `invocation` parameter is the last parameter of any custom function by default.
-The `invocation` parameter gives context about the cell (such as its address and contents) and allows you to use `setResult` and `onCanceled` methods.
+The `invocation` parameter gives context about the cell, such as its address and contents, and allows you to use `setResult` and `onCanceled` methods.
 These methods define what a function does when the function streams (`setResult`) or is canceled (`onCanceled`).

-If you're using TypeScript, the invocation handler needs to be of type [`CustomFunctions.StreamingInvocation`](/javascript/api/custom-functions-runtime/customfunctions.streaminginvocation) or [`CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation).
+The invocation handler needs to be of type [`CustomFunctions.StreamingInvocation`](/javascript/api/custom-functions-runtime/customfunctions.streaminginvocation) or [`CustomFunctions.CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation) to make web requests.

+See [Invocation parameter](custom-functions-parameter-options.md#invocation-parameter) to learn about other potential uses of the `invocation` argument and how it corresponds with the [Invocation](/javascript/api/custom-functions-runtime/customfunctions.invocation) object.

 ## Receiving data via WebSockets

-Within a custom function, you can use WebSockets to exchange data over a persistent connection with a server.
+Within a custom function, you can use [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API) to exchange data over a persistent connection with a server.
 Using WebSockets, your custom function can open a connection with a server and then automatically receive messages from the server when certain events occur, without having to explicitly poll the server for data.

 ### WebSockets example